Sneath Glass Company: World War I and after

 The company used its experience with lighting and lenses to assist the United States government during World War I. Almost 10 percent of Sneath's production was devoted to a contract with the United States Navy to manufacture signal and masthead lights.
 Red, green, and white lights were produced for Navy ships.
 Fresnel deck lights were also produced.
 By 1918, the company's main products (in addition to the lenses and lamps) were lantern globes, colored and crystal specialties, and food preservation ware such as canisters and fruit jars.

-In August 1920, the company changed operations to two ten–hour shifts each day instead of three eight–hour shifts.
+In August 1920, the company changed operations to two ten-hour shifts each day instead of three eight-hour shifts.
 This was the procedure preferred by the workforce.
 The plant used coal to produce producer gas for its furnaces because of shortages of natural gas.
-Management in the early 1920s consisted of Ralph Sneath, president; A.C.
-Crimmel, vice president and treasurer; Ray Pruden, superintendent, and H.C.
-Hill, secretary.
+Management in the early 1920s consisted of Ralph Davis Sneath, president; A. Clyde Crimmel, vice president and treasurer; Ray Pruden, superintendent; and Harry C. Hill, secretary.

 Sneath Glass continued making glassware for kitchen cabinet manufacturers such as Hoosier and Sellers, and the 1920s were peak years for that cabinet style.
 The company was the state's leading manufacturer of glassware for kitchen cabinets.
-Sneath management also patented more of its products used in kitchen cabinets, such as a sugar bin and a holder for condiment jars.
-The company also continued to improve its manufacturing process, as two employees were granted a patent for a means to remove glass from molds.
+Sneath management also patented more products used in kitchen cabinets, such as a sugar bin and a holder for condiment jars.

-In 1920, the company added a very different item to its product portfolio: a wall-mounted mailbox.
+Around 1921, the company began manufacturing a wall-mounted mailbox.
 These mailboxes were made of glass, enabling one to easily see if mail had been delivered.
 Sneath employee William Chapman, working under the supervision of Ray Pruden, was granted a patent for the glass mailbox in 1921.
 Chapman, a well-known glass blower, was also granted a patent for the design of an ash tray.
 Management patented other products during the 1920s, including a caster for furniture, a drawer pull, a measuring cup, and a chick fount.
-Years later, the glass mailbox was shown in Popular Mechanics magazine.

 The Great Depression and World War II

-In 1930, management consisted of Ralph D. Sneath, president; Alvie Clyde Crimmel, vice president; Henry Hays Crimmel, treasurer and general manager; Harry C. Hill, secretary and sales manager; and Ray Pruden, factory manager.
+In 1930, management consisted of Ralph Davis Sneath, president; A. Clyde Crimmel, vice president; Henry Hays Crimmel, treasurer and general manager; Harry C. Hill, secretary and sales manager; and Ray Pruden, factory manager.
 During the Great Depression of the 1930s, Sneath kept a workforce of over 200.
 In late summer 1936, the company announced it would add extra pay to the paychecks of 240 employees in appreciation for their production during the extremely hot summer.
 The company had 231 employees in 1940.